-Adversarial samples only impose small perturbations on the original input but encounter significant change on the output prediction.
-This motivates us to explore where factors contribute to the non-trivial output change.
-This subsection studies the attention deviation from adversarial attack, and examines the consistency of the attention area between original samples and adversarial samples.
+Adversarial samples only impose small perturbations on the original input but encounter significant changes in the output prediction.
+This motivates us to explore what factors contribute to the non-trivial output change.
+This subsection studies the attention deviation due to adversarial attacks and examines the consistency of the attention area between original samples and adversarial samples.

 We utilized the same image set $\mathcal{I}_{att}$ for data analysis.
 Assuming $x_{adv}$ represents the adversarial sample generated by attacking original sample $x_{ori}$, $Att(x_{ori}),Att(x_{adv})$ respectively denote the attention area of original and adversarial samples.
-The raw attention map generated by Grad-CAM constitutes an $8\times 8$ grid.
-The attention area of original and adversarial samples are constructed by keeping the same number of grid cells with the highest attention score.
+The raw activation map generated by Grad-CAM constitutes an $8\times 8$ grid.
+The attention area of original and adversarial samples is constructed by keeping the same number of grid cells with the highest attention score.
 Under a certain number of grid cells $\#cell$, the IoU of attention area between original samples and adversarial samples was calculated as follows:

-Varying the number of remained grid cells from 5 to 30, we summarized the average $IoU_{ori\_adv}$ in Table~\ref{tab:analysis2} for $\mathcal{I}_{succeed}$ and $\mathcal{I}_{fail}$ respectively.
-We find a consistent result for different selections of grid cells: the IoU score of failed attack group is significantly higher than that of successful attack group.
-Heavy attention deviation of adversarial samples from original samples offers a strong indication of successful attack.
-Other than the decrease of overlap of attention areas, it is also evidenced from Fig.~\ref{fig:1},\ref{fig:2} and other samples that successful adversarial attack tends to make attention scattered~\footnote{~ {We leave further discussion and utilization of the attention scatter observation in future study.}}.
+Varying the number of remaining grid cells from 5 to 30, we summarized the average $IoU_{ori\_adv}$ in Table~\ref{tab:analysis2} for $\mathcal{I}_{succeed}$ and $\mathcal{I}_{fail}$ respectively.
+We find a consistent result for different selections of grid cells: the IoU score of failed attack group is significantly higher than that of the successful attack group.
+The heavy attention deviation of adversarial samples from original samples offers a strong indication of the successful attack.
+Other than the decrease of overlap of attention areas, it is also evidenced from Fig.~\ref{fig:1},\ref{fig:2} and other samples that a successful adversarial attack tends to make attention scattered.
 A possible explanation for these observations is that successful adversarial perturbation on the input misleads the output prediction by distracting and scattering the original attention.